MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-android.md

 - App configuration policy for Microsoft Edge.
 This policy configures Microsoft Edge to support identity-switch, which automatically connects and disconnects the VPN tunnel when switching from a Microsoft "Work or school" account to a Microsoft "personal account" in Microsoft Edge.
 - App protection policy to automatically start the connection to Microsoft Tunnel when the MAM enabled app on the device accesses corporate resources.

 With these policies in place, your existing Site and Server configurations for Tunnel support access from devices that aren't enrolled in Intune.
 In addition, you can choose to deploy your configurations for MAM Tunnel to enrolled devices instead of using MDM Tunnel configurations.
-In this scenario, an enrolled device must use only the MDM Tunnel configurations or the MAM Tunnel configurations, but not both.
+However, an enrolled device must use only the MDM Tunnel configurations or the MAM Tunnel configurations, but not both.
 For example, enrolled devices can't have an app like Microsoft Edge that uses MAM tunnel configurations while other apps use MDM Tunnel configurations.

 ## Prerequisites